MK-467-Woofya/gamification-tool/README.md

 This value should be the API key generated later in the next section.

 ### Building and running the containers
-If all went to plan we should be able to build and run the containers.
+If all went to plan we should be able to build and run the containers, albeit without functioning databases yet.

+It may be necessary, and easier, to start fresh with docker containers and volumes at this point.
+The following commands will delete local containers and volumes:
+- For containers: `$ docker rm -f $(docker ps -a -q)`
+- For volumes: `$ docker volume rm $(docker volume ls -q)`

+Devs should delete old migrations too to start with a fresh database schema.

+The above should only be done in a dev environment when there is no data to be lost.

 1. Spin up containers:
 `$ docker-compose up --build`